How to Make the Perfect Top Shelf Margarita

 Next stop, Hy-Vee to pick up the ingredients. ($100 later!!!, mix was the cheap part) There is a reason it’s called “Top Shelf”

-I have mixed margaritas for various friends during the past six months.
+I have mixed margaritas for various friends during the past year.
 They all start off skeptical about the accolades I pile on, but as I watch them take the first sip their faces light up and they all agree, it’s the best margarita they have ever had.

 So, here you go, the recipe, compliments of Red Lobster.